 There are a variety of mental states that have been proposed to possess qualia.
 Below are the most common:

-- Bodily sensations- Examples of these are a pain, itching, hunger, feelings of temperature, and our orientation in space.
+- Bodily sensations – Examples of these are pain, itching, hunger, feelings of temperature, and our orientation in space.

 Qualia and MONQ

-The original seven blends in our Feel the Way You Want® Line were designed specifically to evoke certain moods, with combinations of essential oils that are specially crafted to reinforce each other’s effects for maximum health benefits.
+According to our Founder and CEO, Dr. Eric Fishman, “It is this last aspect of qualia, mood, which we believe MONQ® personal aromatherapy diffusers can particularly enhance.
+Hence we say, ‘Improve your Qualia of Life®.’”
+The original seven blends in our Feel the Way You Want® line were designed specifically to evoke certain moods, with combinations of essential oils that are specially crafted to reinforce each other’s effects for maximum health benefits.

 Our Feel Nature® blends, Forest, Mountain, and Ocean aim to explore the “I can’t explain it” aspect of qualia.
 Imagine being in the forest, in the mountains, or at the seaside.
 You take a deep breath of the fresh air.
 You quickly feel the positive energy throughout your whole body, but you probably can’t put your finger on why.
-This is the sort of sensation you have qualia to thank for.
+This is the sort of sensation you can thank qualia for.